Dinmaharbs/Cyclistics_Casestudy/README.md

 ## Business Question
 How do casual riders and annual members use Cyclistic bikes differently?
 ### Goal
 Convert casual riders to annual members
+## Analysis and Findings